-Apple does a lot of things right with results that often serve up unintended positive consequences, Stephan Somogyi writes in a ZDNet AnchorDesk
+Apple does a lot of things right with results that often serve up unintended positive consequences, Stephan Somogyi writes in a ZDNet AnchorDesk column.

 For instance, the iPod is the first — and so far the only–MP3 player done right, he adds.
 But whether Apple intended it that way or not, the device encourages you to listen to higher-quality music, Somogyi says.